brettonw/namespace-include.js/README.md

 - The code I write for a module is not portable, it's specific to Node.js.
 I shouldn't have to use this stilted coding style that introduces the `module` variable into my global context.
 This kind of defeats the entire point of being able leverage Javascript development skills across the front and back-end.
 Now I have to do extra work if I want to re-use that code somewhere else.

+- `npm` is a standalone tool, so if I forget to run `npm install myPackage` then my program fails.

+- `npm` is not universal, so if you want to use that rich module ecosystem, but you're on an unsupported platform you have to do extra work.
+In order to use `npm` to publish this module, I am currently using a workflow that bounces between my cygwin environment and a Mac or Linux VM, through GitHub.
+If you are trying to follow my changelogs, I'm sorry.

+- While I'm at it, who at npm decided cygwin is evil?
+I've been using this toolset for more than 20 years to give me unix-like shell (and portable shell scripts) on Windows systems, and I resent that npm and its legacy eschew it in favor of...
+I can't think what it's in favor of.
+It's just...

 ## The solution
 The solution is to expose a simple mechanism for including another Javascript file into the global context.
 Now you can do all the engineering you want, with re-usable code, and it's *just* Javascript.
+For this, two basic methods are provided:

+includeFile (name)
+includePackage (path)

 Actually, this module does quite a bit more, allowing you to specify search paths, implement a form of package, and even import files and packages from the web dynamically.